How Solar Power Helps Save You Money

-Slowly but surely you are transitioning your home from reliance on fossil fuels and utility company electric grids to solar power.
+Slowly but surely, California residents are transitioning their homes from reliance on fossil fuels and utility company electric grids to solar power.

 I don’t have to tell you that solar power reduces greenhouse gas emissions or is far less expensive than gas or electric power.
 But if you’re trying to switch all the major systems in your home to run off solar panels, you’ll need to know if those systems can actually be powered by the sun.